BaoShinYeo/football-competition/README.md

 ### Running the application

+Frontend application is running on a deployed server, but if you choose to run it locally, you can follow these instructions

 1. Go to frontend folder

 ```
 cd frontend/my-app
 ```

 2. Install packages

 ```
 npm i
 ```

 3. Run the application.

 ```
 npm run start
 ```